KanzaFatima/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/iaO6J5s.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Change the department of the ticket from support to System Administrator, because system administrator has the all permissions to do everything.
+Change the department of the ticket from support to System administrator has the all permissions to do everything.

 Change the priority level from normal to emergency.
 </p>